 - Tape or Elmer's Glue can be used

 Consider setting up the craft before cooking so kids can get to work right away.

 For toddlers especially, some of these tasks may require adult supervision and/or assistance.

 A great opportunity to practice those developing shoe-tying skills!

 Although this craft is fairly simple, it does require some precise cutting which might be tough for little hands.
 We recommend that parents or older siblings step in to help with the cutting when necessary.
 We love these kid-friendly scissors!

-The best part about this craft is that kids can play with the final product right away, which gives parents some extra time to get dinner ready.
+The best part about this craft is that kids can play with the final product right away, which gives parents some extra time to get dinner ready (ahem, our Roasted Asparagus with Parmesan and Lemon).
 My daughter promptly wanted to play "restaurant" with her bunch of asparagus.
 In fact, she made asparagus the special on her menu and served the vegetable to her two favorite dolls.

-- Spears: Cut out 4-6 medium rectangles of green paper.
-Roll each rectangle to form long, spears and glue them closed.*
+- Cut out 4-6 medium rectangles of green paper.
+Roll each rectangle to form long spears, and glue them closed.

-- Tips: Cut out several thin strips of brown paper.
+- Cut out several thin strips of brown paper.
 Use scissors to form a jagged/triangular edge on each strip.
-Divide the strips into smaller pieces and wrap and glue two small strips, staggered, around the tops of each stem.*
+Cut the strips into smaller pieces.
+Then wrap and glue two small strips, staggered, around the tops of each stem.